 The Mariam and Youssef Library provides access to an expanding collection of core reference and circulating materials in print, manuscript, electronic, audio, visual, cartographic, and other appropriate formats.
-It also provides individual and group study space for more than 300 simultaneous users, an information Commons with appropriate support and access to information and technology resources, a classroom for Library instruction and an audio/visual room for individual and group use.
+It also provides individual and group study space for more than 300 simultaneous users, an Information Commons with appropriate support and access to information and technology resources, and a classroom for Library instruction.
 The NLC Library, Shouf Library and DCE Library provide access to a core collection of references, circulating materials, periodicals and electronic resources, in addition to providing space for quiet, individual study.